SFDO-Community-Sprints/DLRS-Documentation/docs/_recipes/account-count-of-student-applications-this-year.md

 title: "Account: Count of Student Applications This Year"
 category: "students-scores-attendance"
 operation: "Count"
-mode: "Scheduled"
+mode: "Watch for Changes and Process Later"
 ---

 **Description**

-> Count the number of student applications to a college this year.
+> This recipe count the number of student applications to a college this year.
 Assuming a student can or does only submit one application, this can also be considered the count of students who applied.
 There was no need for this to be realtime, especially due to the potential for a negative (slight) performance impact if it was.

 **Objects, Fields, Relationships**